+Fortunately, the plant-based sector has been growing rapidly.
 According to a recent study, over a 52-week period ending in August 2017, U.S. retail sales of plant-based milk alternatives generated \$1.5 billion in sales, with a growth rate of 3.1%.
-Meat substitutes generated \$555 million and had a growth rate of 6.1%.2 Other studies suggest that the meat substitutes market could be worth close to \$6 billion by 2022.3 In the meantime, startups like Memphis Meats raised at least \$22 million in investments from Bill Gates, Cargill, DFJ Venture Capital, Richard Branson and Tyson Foods.4 Silicon Valley start-up Impossible Foods, maker of the Impossible Burger, has raised upwards of \$300 million since 2011 from investors including Bill Gates, Li Ka-shing, Temasek, and Khosla Ventures.5 These new investments are not directed at truly plant-based products, but are in response to the growing market demand for plant-based foods.
+Plant-based meat substitutes generated \$555 million and had a growth rate of 6.1%.
+Other studies suggest that this market could be worth close to \$6 billion by 2022.

+This positive growth has also drawn attention and interest from companies that are focused on a new wave of lab-grown meat and genetically engineered proteins.
+Startups like Memphis Meat raised at least \$22 million in investments from Bill Gates, Cargill, DFJ Venture Capital, Richard Branson and Tyson Foods.
+Silicon Valley start-up Impossible Foods, maker of the Impossible Burger, has raised upwards of \$300 million since 2011 from investors including Bill Gates, Li Ka-shing, Temasek, and Khosla Ventures.
+These new investments are not directed at truly plant-based products, but are in response to the growing market demand for plant-based foods.